BallAerospace/COSMOS/INSTALL.md

 ## Deploy

-Use if you have a local docker repository.
-That you can publish docker containers to.
+Use if you have a local docker repository that you can publish docker containers to for being pulled via addtional users.

 ### Windows